javacc/javacc/docs/faq.md

 First read [What does it mean to put a regular expression within a BNF production?](#question-4.16).

-For regular expressions that are simply strings, you might as well put them directly into the BNF productions, and not bother with defining them in a regular expression production.
+For regular expressions that are simply strings, you might as well put them directly into the BNF productions, and not bother with defining them in a regular expression production <sup>[8](#footnote-8)</sup>.

 For more complex regular expressions, it is best to give them a name using a regular expression production.
 There are two reasons for this: